project-gemmi/gemmi/docs/mol.rst

 * leave it to the user (e.g. mmdb and clipper).

-Handling alternative conformations may add a lot complexity.
+Handling alternative conformations adds significant complexity.
 The `iotbx.pdb <https://cci.lbl.gov/cctbx_docs/iotbx/iotbx.pdb.html>`_
 documentation says that
 "about 90% of the development time invested into iotbx.pdb was in some form